Project-MONAI/MONAI/docs/source/highlights.md

 ### 3. SmartCache mechanism for big datasets
 During training with very big volume dataset, an efficient approach is to only train with a subset of the dataset in an epoch and dynamically replace part of the subset in every epoch.
 It's the `SmartCache` mechanism in [NVIDIA Clara-train SDK](https://docs.nvidia.com/clara/tlt-mi/clara-train-sdk-v3.0/nvmidl/additional_features/smart_cache.html#smart-cache).

 MONAI provides a PyTorch version `SmartCache` as `SmartCacheDataset`.
-In each epoch, only the items in the cache are used for training, at the same time, another thread is preparing replacement items by applying the transform sequence to items not in cache.
+In each epoch, only the items in the cache are used for training, at the same time, another thread is preparing replacement items by applying the transform sequence to items not in the cache.
 Once one epoch is completed, `SmartCache` replaces the same number of items with replacement items.

 For example, if we have 5 images: `[image1, image2, image3, image4, image5]`, and `cache_num=4`, `replace_rate=0.25`.
 So the actual training images cached and replaced for every epoch are as below:
 ```